cloudberrydb/cloudberrydb/gpcontrib/anser/README.md

 13% false positive rate into 38%.
 The keys all go in regardless of what was written down.
 Clamp the *size*; keep the count honest.

+### Parallel execution

+A parallel slice runs `numsegments × parallel_workers` processes, and **every one of them is a full QE with its own dispatch connection** — not a PostgreSQL background worker.
+So each publishes and subscribes for itself, and the coordinator folds however many parts arrive.
+Nothing about the transport or the merge changes.

+Only the number of parts to expect differs, and it is not the segment count: it is the width of the build scan's slice, `numsegments × parallel_workers`.
+The planner computes that while injecting and stamps it into the plan node (`ANSER_RF_PRIV_N_PRODUCERS`); the executor reads it from there.
+Both optimizers go through the same path, and a join whose slice cannot be identified is not injected into.

 ### Payload types

 A channel carries one **payload type**, declared on the wire and registered in